 How does gap insurance work?

-What does gap insurance cover?
+How much does gap insurance cost?

 No. Even in the event of an accident covered by your gap insurance policy, you would still have to pay your deductible (the amount you pay out of pocket before your coverage kicks in).
 In other words, if the "gap" reimbursement amount is $4,000 and your deductible is $500, your total reimbursement amount would be $3,500.